Key Points

 Caffeine, a stimulant found in coffee, tea, cola, energy drinks, and chocolate, requires cautious consumption during pregnancy.
 While large amounts of caffeine have not been conclusively linked to birth defects, Australian guidelines suggest moderation is key.

 The Royal Australian and New Zealand College of Obstetricians and Gynaecologists recommends limiting caffeine intake to reduce potential risks, including low birth weight and miscarriage.
-Opting for decaffeinated alternatives is a wise choice to minimize caffeine exposure while still enjoying these beverages.
+Opting for decaffeinated alternatives is a wise choice to minimise caffeine exposure while still enjoying these beverages.

 Conclusion